mishushakov/llm-scraper/README.md

     export OPENAI_API_KEY=***
     ```

-3. Optional.
-Create a new browser instance and attach LLMScraper to it:
+3. Create a new browser instance and attach LLMScraper to it:

     ```js
     import { chromium } from 'playwright'